 Skuld was established in Oslo in 1897 as a P&I club for Scandinavian shipowners.
-Since then, Skuld has grown into a diversified marine insurer catering to the needs of shipowners, the offshore and energy sector, charterers and traders, physical damage and the superyacht community.
+Since then, the Association has grown into a diversified marine insurer and caters to the needs of shipowners, the offshore and energy sector, charterers and traders, and the superyacht community worldwide.